 \section{Abstract}

-We consider the gauged model of Siegel type chiral boson with a suitable Lorentz non-covariant masslike term for the gauge fields which is found to be equivalent to the chiral Schwinger model with one parameter class of Faddeevian anomaly when the model is described in terms of Floreanini-Jackiw type chiral boson.
-The model is made gauge invariant with the introduction of Wess-Zunino field.
-It has been shown that the gauge invariant model has the same physical content as its gauge variant ancestor.
-The BRST invariant effective action of this model has also been constructed.
-The chiral Schwinger model with one parameter class Faddeevian anomaly has also been made gauge invariant using the Wess-Zumino field this model is also shown that it is equivalent to the gauge non-invariant version of this model.
-The BRST invariant extension is also been made for this model.
-Since these models are of the same origin it has been found that the symmetric properties are alike in spite of distinct differences in the construction of these models.
+We find that Siegel type chiral boson with a parameter-dependent Lorentz non-covariant masslike term for the gauge fields to be equivalent to the chiral Schwinger model with one parameter class of Faddeevian anomaly if the model is described in terms of Floreanini-Jackiw type chiral boson.
+By invoking the Wess-Zunino field gauge-invariant reformulation is made.
+It has been shown that the gauge-invariant model has the same physical content as its gauge non-invariant ancestor had.
+The BRST invariant effective action corresponding to this model has also been constructed.
+All the nilpotent symmetries associated with the BRST symmetry along with the bosonic, ghost, and discrete symmetries have been systematically studied.
+We establish that the nilpotent charges corresponding to these symmetries resemble the algebra of the de Rham cohomological operators in differential geometry.
+In the environment of conserved charges associated with the models, we study the Hodge decomposition theorem on the compact manifold.